abdnh/anki-misc/addcards_browse_all/README.md

 # addcards-browse-all

-Adds a "Browse All" menu item in the editor's History button to browse all cards in history.
+This add-on adds a "Browse All" menu item under the editor's History button to browse all cards in history.

 ## TODO
 - [] sort cards by Created column?